jeeliz/jeelizWeboji/README.md

  * [Integrate the animated emoticon on your website](https://jeeliz.com/blog/add-a-weboji-on-website/)

-## Need more?
-@Jeeliz we have fully developed this library so we can still improve it or fit it to your needs.
-In particular:

-* adapt it to your own 3D/2D engine,
-* train a new neural network model adapted for a specific case (take account of new expressions for example),
-* use your specific mesh format,
-* integrate it better to your workflow,
-* manage the video/audio capture and encoding of the weboji.

-If you are interested, please [contact-us here](https://jeeliz.com/contact-us/).

 ## License
 [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 This application is free for both commercial and non-commercial use.

 We appreciate attribution by including the [Jeeliz logo](https://jeeliz.com/wp-content/uploads/2018/01/LOGO_JEELIZ_BLUE.png) and a link to the [Jeeliz website](https://jeeliz.com) in your application or desktop website.
 Of course we do not expect a large link to Jeeliz over your face filter, but if you can put the link in the credits/about/help/footer section it would be great.

-## See also
-Jeeliz main face detection and tracking library is called [Jeeliz FaceFilter API](https://github.com/jeeliz/jeelizFaceFilter).
-It handles multi-face detection, and for each tracked face it provides the rotation angles and the mouth opening factor.
-It is perfect to build your own Snapchat/MSQRD like face filters running in the browser.
-It comes with dozen of integration demo, including a face swap.

-If you want to detect if the user is looking at the screen or not, [Jeeliz Glance Tracker](https://github.com/jeeliz/jeelizGlanceTracker) is what you are looking for.
-It can be useful to play a video only if the user is watching it (and to pause it otherwise).
-This library needs fewer resources and the neural network file is much lighter.

-If are interested by glasses virtual try-on (sunglasses, spectacles, ski masks), you can take a look at [Jeeliz VTO widget](https://github.com/jeeliz/jeelizGlassesVTOWidget).
-It includes a high quality and lightweight 3D engine which implements the following features: deferred shading, PBR, raytraced shadows, normal mapping, ...
-It also reconstructs the lighting environment around the user (ambient and directional lighting).
-The glasses are hosted in a database on our servers.
-If you want to add some models, please contact-us.

 ## References